lgm103/public/README.md

-#A collection of random scripts, tools and projects (mostly in python)

-#by Liam M
+#just some random stuff in python